dxw/playbook/guides/how-we-do-user-research.md

    on research activities to include in proposals, join in pitch presentations and help with scheduling decisions.

-   This helps dxw digital to win good work that delivers valuable results for our clients, for users and for ourselves.
+   This helps dxw to win good work that delivers valuable results for our clients, for users and for ourselves.

 1. **Help setup the project and team**